 Non-Degree students who wish to take a non-clinical course(s) offered at the School of Nursing must satisfy the Health Science Center criminal background check requirements.
 The School of Nursing Associate Dean for Admissions and Student Services will verify with appropriate entities on behalf of the student for the acceptable background checks.

 Urine drug screens may be required by certain clinical agencies.
 Students will be notified by the Office for Academic Affairs if a urine drug screen is required.
 Any additional expenses that the clinical agency may incur will be at the student's expense.

 Prior to matriculation, all students are required to complete the immunizations requirements and submit evidence to the Student Health Clinic.
 All students must remain in compliance while enrolled.
 Students are not allowed in clinical settings if immunization documentation is not within compliance and the student may be withdrawn from clinical courses.
 For more information on immunizations see Health Science Center Student Health Clinic.
 See Student Services - Health Insurance.

 Students enrolled in programs that involve direct patient care activities are required to purchase professional liability insurance through the university.
 Liability insurance purchased through the Health Science Center is applicable to the student role only.
 Nurse practitioner students are required to pay an additional insurance fee.

 All courses in the School of Nursing have an online component or other requirements that necessitate the use of a computer.
 Students are required to have certain minimum computer competencies.
 Minimum competencies include basic familiarity with computers, use of Internet, word processing, email and presentation software.
 The official method of communication is via students’ Health Science Center “livemail” account.

-Graduate students are expected to have a computer that meets specifications for the School of Nursing.
+Graduate and Undergraduate students are expected to have a computer that meets specifications for the School of Nursing.